Calculation

 ### Interpretation

-- A negative MVA indicates that the company has destroyed value, suggesting that the market values the company less than what investors have put into it.
+- Positive MVA: Indicates that the company has created value; the market values the company more than what the investors initially put in.

 Lisää vastaus